MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 | `gzip` | | Forces using gzip decoder to decompress the blob. |
 | `none` | | Forces to treat the blob as one which doesn't require decompression. |

-No other compression types are currently supported by the extension.
+The extension doesn't support any other compression types.

 #### options

-`jsonb` the settings that define handling of custom headers, custom separators, escape characters, etc. `options` affects the behavior of this function in a way similar to how the [`COPY`](https://www.postgresql.org/docs/current/sql-copy.html) command in PostgreSQL is affected by the options you can pass to it.
+`jsonb` the settings that define handling of custom headers, custom separators, escape characters, etc. `options` affects the behavior of this function in a way similar to how the options you can pass to the [`COPY`](https://www.postgresql.org/docs/current/sql-copy.html) command in PostgreSQL affect its behavior.

 ### Return type